jfreeze/gce-freebsd/README.md

       server: true,

-Since we are running this server through <code>nginx</code>, the deployed Phoenix server only needs to listen on the local machine.
+Since we are running this server through <code>nginx</code>, the deployed Phoenix server only needs to listen on the local machine -- and this coincides with how we setup our proxy in <code>nginx.conf</code>.
 This will prevent outside access to your Phoenix server on port 4000.
 Also note that instead of <code>host:</code>
 the address is specified with <code>ip:</code>, AND that the address is a <code>tuple</code>.